 - Melted butter: 1 tablespoon (Vegan substitute: plant-based butter or coconut oil)

 - Over medium heat, heat a 10″ nonstick pan.
 Add enough butter to moisten the pan, then 2 tablespoons crepe batter and swirl the pan to coat it in a thin, equal layer of batter.

-- Cook for another 3 to 4 minutes, or until the bottom is golden brown.
+- Cook for 3 to 4 minutes or until the bottom is golden brown.

 - Place the crepe on a dish and fold the sides over the filling.

-- If desired, garnish with a few banana slices and a dusting of confectioners' sugar.
+- Garnish with a few banana slices and a dusting of confectioners' sugar if desired.